Kong/MVNRepo/README.md

 How to contribute
 --------
-If you have a `*.jar` file, and you would like to distribute it in this repo, follow these steps:
+If you have a `*.jar` file, and you would like to distribute it in this Maven Repository, follow these steps:

 1. Clone this GitHub repository
-2. Execute the following `mvn deploy:deploy-file` command.
+2. Execute `mvn deploy:deploy-file` command.
 For example:

 ```
 mvn deploy:deploy-file -DgroupId=com.braintreegateway \